AdobeDocs/photoshop-api-docs/README.md

 The Photoshop APIs currently support creating and editing of Embedded Smart Objects.

-- In order to update an embedded smart object that is referenced by multiple layers you only need to update one of those layers, the effect will be reflected in all layers referencing the same smart object.
+- In order to update an embedded smart object that is referenced by multiple layers you need to update each of those layers, then only the effect will be reflected in all layers referencing the same smart object.

 - The replaced smart object is placed within the bounding box of the original image.
 If the new image is bigger or smaller than the original image, it fits into the original bounding box maintaining the aspect ratio.
 You can change the bounds of the replacement image by passing bounds parameters in the API call.